AgaPlatform/Installation-Guides/aga-node-factory-install-guide/aganode_20_odroid.md

 * Replace `[COUNTRY_CODE]` with the [ISO2 code](https://www.iso.org/obp/ui/#search) of your country (eg. `US`)
 * Replace `[WIFI_SSID]` and `[WIFI_PASSWORD]` with the credentials for your own WiFi.

-### Start your Pi
+### Start your ODROID
 * Safely eject the sd card from your computer
-* Insert the sd card into the Pi
+* Insert the sd card into the ODROID
-* If you did not already setup Wifi: connect the Pi to your network with an ethernet cable
+* If you did not already setup Wifi: connect the ODROID to your network with an ethernet cable
-* Start the Pi by connecting it to the mobile phone charger using the Micro USB cable
+* Start the ODROID by connecting the power cable

 ## Connecting to the network
-The Pi is starting and getting a new address from your home network.
+The ODROID is starting and getting a new address from your home network.
 This address can change over time.
 To make the Pi reachable from the internet, we assign it a fixed address.

 ### Accessing your router
 The fixed address is configured in your network router: this can be the cable modem or the Wifi access point.
 So we first need to access the router.
 To find out its address,